amirmvahed/blog-saya-skycraft/README.md

     - You can see them in home page.
     - You can navigate to dashboard and see all blogs in blogs-list (use dashboard button on top right).
     - In each page you can navigate to the homepage by clicking on logo in header.
+    - You can filter blogs based on category.

 2. **Watching a blog post details**:
     - You can see it by clicking on each blog post on homepage.